tttapa/Control-Surface/doc/Doxygen/Getting-Started.md

 Change events.
 In the [documentation](
 https://tttapa.github.io/Control-Surface/Doc/Doxygen/db/d32/classCCPotentiometer.html),
-you'll find that the first argument for the `CCPotentiometer` class is the analog pin number, and the second is the MIDI address.
+you'll find that the first argument for the `CCPotentiometer` constructor is the analog pin number, and the second is the MIDI address.
 The MIDI address is a structure that consists of an address number, the MIDI channel, and the cable number.